iLya2IK/LiteSound/README.md

 # liteSound_iLya2IK

 A set of classes for playing, recording and converting audio files and audio streams.
+In addition, the package contains classes and interfaces for working with resamplers, spectrum extractors and audio signal filtering.
 Uses the principles of dynamic linking of libraries.
 Supports audio formats WAV, FLAC, Vorbis and Opus (including for the organization of streaming audio frames).

 ### Examples